iaverypadberg/Basic-Passport-Auth/README.md

-# A web application which uses MongoDb,Express,React, NodeJs, and the passport package for authentication
+# Web app using MongoDb,Express,React, NodeJs, and the passport package for authentication

 ## Application technologies